-- 4. Note whether the current configuration includes the device driver(s) needed to communicate with the disk you intend to configure.
+Step 4.
+Note whether the current configuration includes the device driver(s) needed to communicate with the disk you intend to configure.
 Consult the tables in "Selecting Device Drivers for a Disk Device and Interface" for guidelines on compatible disks, device drivers, and interfaces.
 If any necessary device driver is absent from the kernel, you will need to rebuild the kernel to include it.
-Here is how you rebuild the kernel: - a.
+Here is how you rebuild the kernel:

+Configuring Disk Drives, Disk Arrays, and CD-ROM Drives Configuring into Your System a Partitioned Disk Already Containing Data a.
 Change directory to the build environment (/stand/build).
-There, execute a system preparation script, system_prep. system_prep writes a system file based on your current kernel in the current directory.
+There, execute a system preparation script, system\prep. system\prep writes a system file based on your current kernel in the current directory.
 (That is, it creates /stand/build/system.)
 The -v provides verbose explanation as the script executes.